 The Venue Info field is a 2-octet field and is defined in 8.4.1.34 (Venue Info field).

+The Venue Name Tuples field contains zero or more variable length Venue Name Tuple subfields.

-The format of the Venue Name Duple field is shown in Figure 8-583 (Venue Name Duple field).
+The format of the Venue Name Tuple subfield is shown in Figure 8-583 (Venue Name Tuple subfield).

 Change all occurances of “Venue Name Duple field” to “Venue Name Tuple subfield”

 <other un-changed text in this clause is not shown>